harthur/classifier/README.md

 var category = bayes.classify("free watches");   // "spam"
 ```

+The first argument to `train()` can be a string of text or an array of words, the second argument can be any category name you want.

 # using in node
 If you have [node](http://nodejs.org/) you can install with [npm](http://github.com/isaacs/npm):